apl71/Tiny-Tools/README.md

 - Specify the file to keep password:
 `$python passwd_gen.py -p {path}`
 If there is no -p option, it will use default path: ./passwd.txt

+If neither -s nor -p is used, the password will not be saved.